microsoft/AzureTrailblazerAcademy/month2/labs/lab_data/README.md

 ## Step 2: Deploy Azure Data Factory

-Follow these steps to manually deploy Azure Data Factory.
+While those other resources are being deployed, follow these steps to manually deploy Azure Data Factory.

-1. In the Azure Portal, search for "Data Factories"
+1. In the Azure Portal, search for **Data Factories**
-2. Click on the "Add" button
+2. Click on the **Add** button
 3. Fill out the form:
 - **Name:** Choose a unique name for your Data Factory
 - **Version:** V2
 - **Subscription:** Choose your subscription
 - **Resource Group:** Use the same Resource Group you used for the automated deployment in Step 1.
 - **Location:** East US
-- Uncheck the "Enable GIT" checkbox
+- Uncheck the **Enable GIT** checkbox
 4. Click the **Create** button